Male prostitution: In the United States

-In the 1910s, male prostitution was more about men who were identified as fairies, since they took on a more effeminate role that the male clientele were seeking.
+In the 1910s, male prostitution was more about men who were identified as fairies, since they took on a more effeminate role that the male clientele was seeking.
 The fairies, or pansies, took on ascribed feminine mannerisms and would be referred to as inverts for inverting their sex as well as regarded as a third sex that did not fit the binary gender system.
 Fairies did not base their identity on their sexuality, since many male sex workers used this identity, but rather based it on their expressed gender.
 Not all fairies were sex workers, but many male sex workers took on the identity for their clients.
 The clients would take on the dominant role which was made a lot easier with the providers of the sex work being youth in the 1920s.
 There were also clients who preferred punks or wolves who were boys or men that took on ascribed masculine personas which was liked by some men like seamen and prisoners.

-There were young men whom got involved in sex work out of desperation to be able to have income since many were from the poor and/or working classes.
+There were young men who got involved in sex work out of desperation to be able to have income since many were from the poor and/or working classes.
 However, society understood that all male prostitution could be explained that heterosexual men of low socioeconomic backgrounds were the ones who engaged in sex work, willing to be with other men, all for the purpose of gaining a financial foothold rather than the men engaging in prostitution because they were homosexual.
 Some men did turn to prostitution in hopes to gain wealth but there were others who did sex work simply because they chose to do so.
 Pimps were prominent on the scene of selling off young men to older men who were looking for young, same-sex relationships.
-Sometimes, the parents of the youth were aware of their children’s actions and would support it since they would receive benefits from the older men who were paying to have sex with their sons.
-Other times, the young men would keep it hidden and use it as a means to be able to earn a lot of money in a quick way and would claim they only did so they don’t steal or fall into line with other youth who fall into the criminal life due to poverty.
+Sometimes, the parents of the youth were aware of their children's actions and would support it since they would receive benefits from the older men who were paying to have sex with their sons.
+Other times, the young men would keep it hidden and use it as a means to be able to earn a lot of money in a quick way and would claim they only did so they don't steal or fall into line with other youth who fall into the criminal life due to poverty.